lgladdy/wordpress-dominant-color/README.md

 The dominant color and color palette is automatically saved on upload and edit to post meta.

+The dominant color can be overridden in the media gallery with any color from the palette in the media gallery.

-You need to then use [get_post_meta](https://developer.wordpress.org/reference/functions/get_post_meta/) to retrieve the "dominant_color_hex" or "dominant_color_rgb" meta key. hex returns a string, including the #, rgb returns an array with key 0 as red, 1 as green, and 2 as blue.
+You need to then use our function get_color_data() to retrieve the "dominant_color_hex" or "dominant_color_rgb" meta key. hex returns a string, including the #, rgb returns an array with key 0 as red, 1 as green, and 2 as blue.

-Alternatively, you can use the meta keys "color_palette_rgb" and "color_palette_hex" to get an array of 8 colors that feature prominently in the image.
+You can also use the meta keys "color_palette_rgb" and "color_palette_hex" to get an array of 8 colors that feature prominently in the image.

-### Todo

-Provide a way automatically update previously uploaded images with their color data.
-Until then, you can use a helper function, get_color_data (instead of get_post_meta) which will automatically build the color data if need be at runtime.

 ### Apologies